Azure/azure-sdk/docs/policies/adoption.md

 ## Changing the general design guidelines

-Any change to the general design guidelines should be "a big deal" since such changes affect every single client library that we produce.
+Any change to the general design guidelines (which includes everything under the `/docs/general` folder within the `azure/azure-sdk` repository) should be "a big deal" since such changes affect every single client library that we produce.
 The following requirements must be met before a general design guideline is adopted:

 * The design guideline is discussed within an Architectural Board meeting with a quorum of 3 voting members of the architecture board.
 Each voting member may vote as follows:
     * Approve - the architect believes this is a good guideline.